-On this page you can read about the different types of cancer statistics, including:
+On this page you can read about the different types of cancer statistics.

 Incidence means how many people get a particular type of cancer.
 It is often written as the number of cancer cases per 100,000 people in the general population.

-More than 331,000 people are diagnosed with cancer each year in the UK.
-That is around 910 people every day.
+Around 367,000 people get diagnosed with cancer, each year in the UK.
+That is around 1,000 people every day.

 Men are more likely to get cancer than women.
-Each year, in the UK around 167,480 men are diagnosed and around 164,000 women.
+Each year, in the UK around 187,000 men and around 179,000 women get diagnosed with cancer.

 Incidence can vary by age as well as other factors.
-As people get older their chance of getting cancer generally gets higher, although there are variations for specific types of cancer.
-Nearly two thirds of cancers (63%) are diagnosed in people aged 65 and over.
+As people get older their chance of getting cancer generally gets higher.
+But there are variations for specific types of cancer.
+Each year around 35 in 100 (around 35%) of all cancers in the UK happen in people aged 75 and over.

 Cancer prevalence means the number of people in the population who have had a diagnosis of cancer.
 There are more than 2 million people living with cancer in the UK.

-Some of these people will have been diagnosed some time ago and may have been cured or are cancer free.
-Other people may have been diagnosed more recently.
+Some of these people were diagnosed some time ago.
+They may now be cancer free.
+Other people were diagnosed more recently and are living with cancer.
 So prevalence means all the people who have a type of cancer at a particular time.

-5 year survival means the percentage of patients who are alive 5 years after their diagnosis.
-It doesn't mean that these people lived for exactly 5 years and then died.
-It doesn't mean that they were all cured either.
-Some of these people will be cured and the cancer will never come back.
-For some people the cancer may have come back and they are living with it.
-In some people the cancer may come back after the 5 year period.
+It doesn't mean that these people lived for exactly 1, 5 or 10 years and then died.
+It also doesn't mean that they were all cured either.
+Some of these people were cured and the cancer will never come back.
+For some people, the cancer may have come back and they are living with it.
+In some people, the cancer may come back after this period of time.

 5 year survival by stage

 You may come across 5 year survival figures by stage of cancer.
-These may be simplified into groups such as
+This uses the stage of cancer at the point of diagnosis when working out survival.
+The stages of cancer are sometimes simplified into groups such as:

-- Local disease (cancer that has stayed in the area where is was diagnosed)
+- cancer that has stayed in the area where it was diagnosed (local disease)

-- Metastatic disease (cancer that has spread to another part of the body)
+- cancer that has spread to another part of the body (metastatic disease)

-Or the statistics may be divided by the stage of the cancer, such as statistics for
+Or the statistics may use the number stages of the cancer, such as:

-- Stage 3 cancer (spread into surrounding tissues or lymph nodes)
+- stage 3 cancer (spread into surrounding tissues or

-Disease free survival figures means everyone with that type of cancer who is alive and well (without a recurrence of their cancer) 5 years after diagnosis.
+Disease free survival means everyone with that type of cancer who is alive.
+And whose cancer hasn't come back (recurred) 5 years after diagnosis.

-This figure is sometimes written as a proportion: for example, the calculated life time risk of lung cancer for a man in the UK is 1 in 14.
-This means that out of every 14 men in the UK, one will get lung cancer at some point in his life (and 13 won't).
+They sometimes write this as a proportion.
+For example, the calculated life time risk of lung cancer for a man in the UK is 1 in 13.
+This means that out of every 13 men in the UK, 1 will get lung cancer at some point in his life.
+And 12 won't.

 To change this to a percentage, you divide it into 100.
-100 divided by 14 equals 7.
-So the percentage life time risk of lung cancer for a man in the UK is 7%.
+100 divided by 13 equals 8.
+So the percentage life time risk of lung cancer for a man in the UK is 8%.
 This is the overall risk.
-The risk may be higher or lower, depending on particular factors such as whether a person smokes or not.
+The risk might be higher or lower, depending on particular factors such as whether a person smokes or not.